olivierlesnicki/addhumanity/README.md

 ## Disclaimer

 This project is an experimental prompt-design framework for AI behavior shaping.
-It is not a medical, psychiatric, or therapeutic tool.

-- Do not use these skills to provide mental-health diagnosis, treatment, or crisis support.
-- Do not present these mindstates as literal clinical conditions.
-- Do not use this pack in high-stakes domains without human oversight.
-Examples: emergency response, legal determinations, critical infrastructure, medical triage.
-- Treat all outputs as generated hypotheses that must be validated before real-world action.

 You are responsible for how these skills are used.
 Use them as cognitive lenses, not as truth guarantees.